cwmauze/genesys-waypoint-tools/RTE_file_techical_specs.md

 ## 4. File Naming Convention

-The Trainer expects a strict 8.3 filename format derived from the Start and End identifiers.
+The software expects a strict 8.3 filename format derived from the Start and End identifiers.

 * **Format:** `SSS-EEE0.RTE`
 * **SSS:** First 3 characters of the Origin ID (or 3 chars if 4-letter ICAO code).